brevzin/brevzin.github.io/_posts/2020-02-01-constexpr-array-size.md

 ```

 If `param` were a reference, the initialization of `s4` would be ill-formed (for
-the same reason as previously), but beacuse it's a value, this is totally fine.
+the same reason as previously), but because it's a value, this is totally fine.

 So as long as you pass all your containers around by value, you're able to
 use get and use the size as a constant expression.
 Which is the kind of thing